khalidjshaikh/ecosaveinc/README.md

 ```
 terraform init
 ```
 executes the actions proposed in a Terraform plan.
-15 minutes
+12 mins 18.975 seconds
 ```
 terraform apply
 ```

 destroy all remote objects managed by a particular Terraform configuration.
 10 minutes
 ```